 Of course we have such a miracle wool detergent for you.
 Hey, either you're a wool expert or you're not.
 EUCALAN is a wool detergent based on lanolin.
 You don't have to rinse it out: this way your beloved wool will benefit optimally from the nourishing treatment.
 The unscented version cleans perfectly and also makes your item less static - the scented version is enriched with eucalyptus and lavender for a subtle fragrance accent with moth-resistant properties.
 Mothing a moth can do to your items now ;-).

 You can find EUCALAN in the shop under the heading "accessories & other".
 Over there you can also read more about the superpowers of this must-have wool care product.

 Ps: of course you still have to follow the normal instructions for washing wool.
-So read the care label, and check out our previous comprehensive blog of the 10 caring for wool commandments before you put your wool item in the washing machine.
+So read the care label, and check out our previous care blog of the 10 caring for wool commandments before you put your wool item in the washing machine.

 And before we forget: we have a box of mini samples at the place where we pack our orders, so if you're lucky we'll put one in your package.
-We can't promise, because we only have limited and the early bird picks the worm.
+We can't promise, because we only have limited amount and the early bird picks the worm.
 So order your items now and maybe you'll find a little surprise in you package!